Designer interview with

 Product photography: Vij5 + Studio Thier & van Daalen

-Arjan & Anieke: "Can you talk a little more about how you came to the design of the Angled Cabinet?
+Arjan & Anieke: ‘Can you tell us a little more about how you came up with the Design for the Angled Cabinet?’

-Iris: 'This cabinet came about mainly because of Ruben's technical disposition.
-He was inspired by the connections of wooden frames that we use for other Design and investigated what else could be done with them.
-So the Angled Cabinet was actually born out of a fascination with wood connections and the fact that you can make something very strong out of slender laths.
-The stratification of the glass from which the shelves are made ensures that it has become a real Thier & van Daalen , as this provides color stacking and light reflections.'
+Iris: ‘This cabinet came about mainly due to Ruben's technical inclination.
+He was inspired by the connections of wooden frames that we use for other Designs and explored what else could be done with them.
+The Angled Cabinet was therefore born out of a fascination for wood joints and the fact that you can CREATE something very strong from slender slats.
+The layering of the glass from which the shelves are made ensures that it has become a real Thier & van Daalen, because this gives color accumulation and light reflections.’

 Iris: 'The biggest stumbling block in the design was the production price (and thus the selling price).
 To limit that, we now put a little extra love into the closet.
 For example, we drill the holes ourselves; Ruben has made a mold for this.
 We can do this because we're not dealing with large numbers.
 If we were to sell a large number of cabinets every month, we would be forced to find another solution, and that would be a new challenge!'